 When Todd and Tamika saw the lightening and heard the thunder and very strong winds, they had the most indefinable terror that they had ever experienced before.

 , more indefinably, most indefinably

-Pertaining to what is impossible to describe or to explain: Erin has an indefinably alluring personality which attracts many people to his musical performances.
+Pertaining to how something is impossible to describe or to explain: Erin has an indefinably alluring personality which attracts many people to his musical performances.

 Related "end" units: